 Committee for Nutrition plays a pivotal role

-Hubert Hohler has been head chef in the kitchen at our fasting clinic on Lake Constance for the past 25 years.
+Hubert Hohler, Senior Expert Gastronomy, had been head chef in the kitchen at our fasting clinic on Lake Constance for the past 25 years.
 He describes the requirements the clinic has to satisfy to be certified as a “teaching clinic for nutritional medicine”.
 “To fulfil the high standards, the clinic set up a Committee for Nutrition that meets regularly and makes decisions on all important aspects in connection with caring for our patients”, he explains.
 The committee includes representatives from all departments that deal with nutritional medicine or are involved in compiling, preparing and distributing food: Senior physician Prof. Dr. Tania Welzel from the medical team, Birgitt Bley (head of the nutritionist team) for nutritional science, as well as employees from the kitchen, the nursing team and the clinic’s management.
 Every year, the individual members of the committee are invited to an audit and interviewed in-depth by DAEM.

 Nutritional profile – theory and practice

 “To earn certification, we also have to prove that the calculated nutritional content of our dishes corresponds with the actual nutritional content”, says Hohler.
 The nutritional profile of a dish indicates the amounts of different substances it contains, e.g.: